DigitalArsenal/keymaster/README.md

 Keymaster is a library for using cryptocurrency keys in public key infrastructure roles.

+## NOTE: This library has not been tested for production use.

 ## Background

 Established Public Key Infrastructure (PKI) architectures with centralized Certificate Authorities (CA) in general do not interoperate well with newer decentralized PKI software like [Bitcoin](https://bitcoin.org/en/).